JetBrains/intellij-platform-plugin-template/README.md

 ## Gradle Configuration

-The recommended way of the plugin development is using the [Gradle][gradle] setup with [gradle-intellij-plugin][gradle-intellij-plugin] installed.
+The recommended way of the plugin development is using the [Gradle][gradle] setup with [gradle-intellij-plugin][gh:gradle-intellij-plugin] installed.
 The gradle-intellij-plugin provides tasks to run the IDE with your plugin and to publish your plugin to the Marketplace Repository.

 IntelliJ Platform Plugin Template project provides already preconfigured Gradle configuration, however feel free to follow the [Using Gradle][docs:using-gradle] articles for better understanding and customisation of your build.